-Need to remain anonymous and hide your identity from Internet Service Providers (ISPs), websites, advertisers or surveillance?
+Need to remain anonymous online and hide your identity from Internet Service Providers (ISPs), websites, advertisers or surveillance?
 Use the Tor Browser!

 Tor was released in 2002 and is used by millions of people worldwide, including journalists and activists.
 Before reaching its destination, the Tor browser's web traffic is routed through a world-wide network made up of thousands of computers (so-called relays).
 Since everything is encrypted and no records are kept, nobody has a clue about the traffic's origin, destination or content.
 The only thing the destination website will see is the IP address of the exit node, which is the last relay in the network.

 A word of advice